UPDATE: The College Board has offered more details about the data here.

 We don’t know.
 It’s such a new tool that we cannot yet say to what extent it will be used.
 Few colleges are on record talking about this so far, and the comments have been mixed.
 For example, we do know that Yale University used the tool for the past two years, and Jeremiah Quinlan, the Dean of Admissions, is quoted in the original WSJ article saying that Yale found it helpful in increasing their number of first-generation students.
 In contrast, Georgetown’s longtime dean, Charles A. Deacon, questioned the tool’s usefulness, and told the Washington Post, “I still see college admissions as ‘an art, not a science’ so I’m prone to resist quantifying things too much.”

 But it’s important to take a step back and remember that colleges were already considering this type of information.
-While this may make it easier for some colleges to do so quickly, it has long been the practice of admissions offices that use holistic admissions review — which is typical of selective and highly selective institutions — to consider the socioeconomic and educational context when reviewing applications.
-It is, of course, impossible to quantify the human experience, and no matter what, this won’t do that; this data point will not replace the many other factors admissions officers are considering, from the high school students attend to their extracurricular interests to their family responsibilities.
+While this may make it easier for some colleges to do so quickly, it has long been the practice of admissions offices that use holistic admissions review– which is typical of selective and highly selective institutions–to consider the socioeconomic and educational context when reviewing applications.
+It is, of course, impossible to quantify the human experience.
+No matter what though, this new initiative won’t do that.
+A new data point will not replace the many other factors admissions officers are considering, from the high school students attend to their extracurricular interests to their family responsibilities.

 At this point, there are still too many unanswered questions for us to know how, if at all, this will affect the admissions landscape.